+Though rare, it is possible for a foetus not to be formed after fertilisation.
 In a normal pregnancy, when a sperm fertilises an egg, both cells contribute equally in donating their chromosomes to the developing foetus.
-Sometimes, however, this process is disrupted, leading to the growth of abnormal tissue in the uterus, which can result in a molar pregnancy.
+Sometimes, however, this process is disrupted, leading to the growth of abnormal tissue in the uterus, which can result in a molar pregnancy or a mole.

 A molar pregnancy (or a mole) is when a foetus is not formed normally after fertilisation.
 There are two possible scenarios, one of which results in a complete mole, the other, a partial mole.
 A complete mole happens when the sperm fertilises an empty egg (i.e. the egg contains no genetic material), and this leads to the development of only placental tissue.
 There is no foetus in a complete mole and the pregnancy cannot proceed.
 A partial mole is usually the result of too many chromosomes present at fertilisation.
 This leads to abnormal tissue as well as a foetus.
 Unfortunately, it means that the foetus usually has severe defects, which are often fatal.